alexandergreif/Wikiguesser/README.md

 # 🚀 wiki_guesser

 ## 🏗 About the Project
-This repository is the result of a collaborative learning experience where we built.
+This repository is the result of a collaborative learning experience where we built a game in python.
 Our focus was not only on coding but also on optimizing our workflow, teamwork, and development process.

 ## 🗒️ Diagrams